zarf-dev/proposals/0032-support-ipv6/README.md

 Why should this ZEP _not_ be implemented?
 -->

-Code complexity: the init code (Golang and Helm template) needs to support two paths, one for IPv4 (the current solution) and IPv6.
+Code complexity, the injector and init package needs to support two paths, one for nodeports and one for host proxy.

+When a node is added to the cluster, the proxy will not exist, and will not be able to start since the CRI will have no access to the registry on that node.
+Users will need to re-run `zarf init` in order to get new nodes up and running.
+As a future enhancement we could potentially have a webhook that spins up the injector for each node, or a method of mirroring the proxy and registry image to each new node.

 ## Alternatives